ZhuoweiWen/Be-Friends/README.md

-A Twitter-like social network website for making posts and following users.
+A Twitter-like social network website where user can follow each other and post their thoughts.